Mid-Autumn Festival: Crochet Mooncake Amigurumi (PurpJe)・中秋节: 钩针编织月饼

 Personally, I don't like eating mooncakes, although I like how they look, and appreciate the time, labour and skills required to make good mooncakes, especially by hand in the traditional way.
 A mooncake amigurumi is just the thing for those who don't like eating it.
 It can be consumed with the eyes, and it has no calories!

-This mooncake amigurumi was made using the pattern by Made by PurpJe (pattern here).
+This mooncake amigurumi was made using this snow skin mooncake pattern by PurpJe (purchase on Ravelry).
 I modified sides by including fpsc stitches in an attempt to recreate the fluted sides that some mooncakes have.
 Unfortunately, it didn't turn out as I hoped.
-The look of the top in PurpJe's mooncake pattern isn't really what I'm after, but it's difficult to replicate the elaborate decorative top of real mooncakes through crochet.
+The look of the top in PurpJe's mooncake pattern isn't quite what I'm after, but it's difficult to replicate the elaborate decorative top of real mooncakes through crochet.
+The mooncake amigurumi by PurpJe is still a lovely one though!

 My MIL's vintage traditional mooncake moulds.